pragmint/open-practices/practices/implement-a-documentation-search-engine.md

 ### [Documentation Quality](/capabilities/documentation-quality.md)

 Excellent documentation is accurate, clear, complete, and accessible.
-This tool ensures that high-quality documentation is actually found and used, enabling teams to make informed decisions.
+This practice ensures that high-quality documentation is actually found and used, enabling teams to make informed decisions.